Struggling with Playwright assertions? You're not alone. Let's dive into this crucial part of test automation and make it crystal clear.

 See how that could make your tests more reliable.

-Let's look at a few more examples, checking the number of items in a list:
+Let's look at a few more examples that check the number of items in a list:

 The old way: